nixworks/public/news/2015/10/21/index.md

 ##### 2015 Pacific typhoon season
 ### [The death toll from Tropical Storm Koppu that battered the Philippines' main island this weekend climbed to at least 39.
 Koppu forced more than 100,000 villagers into emergency shelters and destroyed rice fields ready for harvest. ](/news/2015/10/21/the-death-toll-from-tropical-storm-koppu-that-battered-the-philippines-main-island-this-weekend-climbed-to-at-least-39-koppu-forced-more-t.md)
-_Context: Philippines, Typhoon Koppu (Lando), 2015 Pacific typhoon season, rice fields, emergency shelters, harvest_
+_Context: 2015 Pacific typhoon season, harvest, Philippines, emergency shelters, Typhoon Koppu (Lando), rice fields_

 ##### United States
 ### [A U.S. F-18 fighter jet crashes into farmland near RAF Lakenheath in Suffolk county, England, killing the pilot. ](/news/2015/10/21/a-u-s-f-18-fighter-jet-crashes-into-farmland-near-raf-lakenheath-in-suffolk-county-england-killing-the-pilot.md)